-Project resources must be allocated efficiently, which is why resource utilization is one of the most important factors to consider for your project.
-Simply put, resource utilization is a metric that shows how much work is being allocated across all your team members.
+Project resource allocation has to be efficient in order to make business sense.
+This is why resource management is one of the most important factors when thinking about the big picture for your project.
+Simply put, resource management shows how work is allocated across all your project team members.
 Some team members may be over utilized, which means you need to allocate some of that team member’s work to others.
 A project has a limited amount of resources, so the project manager must make the most efficient use of those resources to complete the project.